jackbennettuk/GearworksEngine/README.md

 ---

-## Gearworks: A personal rendering and physics engine
+## Gearworks: An open-source rendering and physics engine

 The Gearworks Engine is the name of my first rendering / physics / game engine.
 It is, then, pretty basic - it is mostly for learning and experience.
 For reference, it uses the following APIs and dependencies
 - [OpenGL](https://opengl.org), loaded with [glad](https://github.com/Dav1dde/glad)